 Large Backpack (50 L +)

-For trekking in Central Asia, you can hire stableman and rent horses or donkeys to carry your luggage.
+For trekking in Central Asia, you can hire a stableman and rent horses or donkeys to carry your luggage.
 For this purpose, and also for carrying your luggage comfortably, please pack your luggage in a large backpack.
-The backpack should be either waterproof or make sure to bring waterproof cover for it.
+The backpack should be either waterproof or make sure to bring a waterproof cover for it.

 Small daypack (20-30 L)